Lori Lightfoot: Chicago Police Board and Task Force (2015–18)

 Lightfoot returned to the public sector in 2015, when Mayor Rahm Emanuel appointed her to replace 19-year incumbent Demetrius Carney as president of the Chicago Police Board.
 The board's main responsibility is to make recommendations for or against disciplinary action on certain disputed cases of police misconduct.
 Under Lightfoot's leadership, the board became more punitive, firing officers in 72% of its cases.
 In the wake of the controversy over the murder of Laquan McDonald, Emanuel also appointed Lightfoot as chair of a special Police Accountability Task Force.
 In 2016, the Task Force, led by Lightfoot, filed a report critical of the Chicago Police Department's practices.
 She specifically criticized the police union's "code of silence".
-The anti-police brutality activist organization Black Youth Project 100's Chicago chapter released a statement denouncing Lightfoot and the board and task force for a "lack of accountability".
+The anti-police brutality activist organization Black Youth Project 100's Chicago chapter released a statement denouncing Lightfoot, the board and task force for a "lack of accountability".

 In 2017, Emanuel re-appointed Lightfoot to a second term as president of the Police Board.
 The decision came after Lightfoot and Emanuel had publicly come into conflict, particularly over Emanuel's attempts to reach a police reform deal with Trump Administration Justice Department officials that would avoid a consent decree and oversight from a federal judge.
 Lightfoot called Emanuel's approach "fundamentally flawed".
 At the time, there was already speculation that Lightfoot was planning a run for mayor of Chicago in 2019, though she denied the rumors.
 Lightfoot resigned from the Police Board in May 2018, just before announcing her mayoral campaign.